-- 150 g. of dried soba noodles
+- 150 grams dried soba noodles

-- 3 tbsps. of rice vinegar
+- 3 tablespoons rice vinegar

-- 3 tbsps. of honey
+- 3 tablespoons honey

-- 1 tsp. of sesame seed oil
+- 1 tsp sesame seed oil

-- ½ c. of sliced shiitake mushroom caps
+- 1/2 cup sliced shiitake mushroom caps

-- a pinch of salt
+- 1 pinch salt

-- 1 tbsp. of toasted sesame seeds
+- 1 tbsp toasted sesame seeds

-- 3 tbsps. of finely sliced green onion
+- 3 tablespoons finely sliced scallions

 Boil about eight cups of water.
 Drop the soba noodles into the boiling water and cook over high heat for about 4 to 5 minutes.
 Drain.
 Plunge into a bowl of iced water.
 Drain once more.

-- Heat the sesame seed oil in a frying pan.
+Heat the sesame seed oil in a frying pan.
 Add the sliced shiitake mushroom caps.
 Stir for about ten seconds.
 Add the bunashimeji.
 Stir for five seconds.
 Add the enoki.
 Stir and turn off the heat.
 Sprinkle the mushrooms with salt.